 Whether you’re cold calling or reaching out face-to-face, a personal approach can take you far.

 And here’s another thought worth testing…

-A Northwestern University study that examined doctors’ visits with patients revealed insight that can affect how prospects perceive you during an initial interaction.
+A Northwestern University study that examined doctors’ visits with patients revealed insight that can affect how prospects perceive you during the initial interaction.

 The study, published in the Journal of Participatory Medicine, analyzed doctors’ first-time interactions with patients suffering from common colds.